Twin Cities, Gemini

 “You forget what your boss looks like?!
 Huh?!”

 “Let’s not overreact, Carl,” came Francis’s reply as he rubbed away the streak of red with his thumb.
 “The pain is minimal.”
 The tattoo remained blinding white.

 Carl stared.
 “Er…”

 Allen asked after a beat, “How’d you know to come here?”

-“When my gate is opened, I hear everything,” Francis answered.
+“When my gate is opened, I can oftentimes here what’s on the other side of the door so long as it’s not too noisy.
+It’s been quiet as of late so I had no trouble hearing you,” Francis answered.
 “Is it not customary to come when you are called?”